jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 Q: But, yeah, that's good information.
 Thank you.

 A: Well, yoga, basically, when I studied it, when I taught it, is to stretch everything.
 Like animals, when they first get up, you'll see them all stretch and move around so they can be limber, so they can be fast.
 If you've got joints rubbing on each other, you're going to wear down your cartilage.
 Yoga is about stretching everything out to be limber.
-Then, of course, they've got a [unintelligible] yoga in there to fast up to give you the sweat and exercise.
+Then, of course, they've got a Bikram yoga in there to fast up to give you the sweat and exercise.
 Quick stuff, but yoga was always a slow meditative process to stretch the body in all different positions.

 Q: One instructor once said, the reason why I'm incorporating so many positions in this one and a half hour class is to tell you, to show you as many good postures as possible.
 But when you go home, ideally, each pose should be a minimum three to ten minutes.
 In that way, you allow the body, when you relax, you allow the body to relax and release and then stretch.
 So there's a lot, there's a lot, like everything's a sign.
 There's so much information and if you're not ready to hear it, you're not going to hear it.
 And then you're going to say, yeah, I do that in a fast pace, Bikram yoga in a sweated room.
 And you know, it's like, you might just not have a proper hot bath.